royal2005/Flaffy-Bird/README.md

 # Flappy Bird

 ## Overview
 Welcome to Flappy Bird!
-This project utilizes the pygame and neat libraries to create a game where AI agents play for you and enhance their performance in each session, also known as generations.
+This project utilizes the pygame and neat libraries to create a game where AI agents play for you and enhance their performance in each session, using RL.

 ## Agents
 The improvement of agents is driven by a reinforcement learning algorithm- NeuroEvolution of Augmenting Topologies (NEAT) integrated into the neat library.
 For a better understanding of the algorithm and the math, you can refer to the documentation [here](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).